 Purists will recommend using a carbon steel wok or cast iron wok for their ability to maintain higher temperatures.
 This aspect is important for any stir fry.
 I would definitely consider those if I was shopping around for a wok.

-Hunan Beef Recipe – 15 Minutes (Paleo, Low Carb, Gluten-free):
+Hunan Beef Recipe in 15 Minutes (Paleo Low Carb Chinese Food):

 Pin it to save for later!